ROCm/HIP/docs/how-to/hip_porting_guide.rst

 .. _porting_cuda_code:

 *******************************************************************************
-Porting CUDA code to HIP
+Porting NVIDIA CUDA code to HIP
 *******************************************************************************

-HIP is designed to ease the porting of existing CUDA code into the HIP environment to let you run your application on AMD GPUs.
-This page describes the available tools and provides practical suggestions on how to port your CUDA code and work through common issues.
+HIP eases the porting of existing NVIDIA CUDA code into the HIP environment, enabling you to run your application on AMD GPUs.
+This topic describes the available tools and provides practical suggestions for porting your CUDA code and working through common issues.

 CUDA provides separate driver and runtime APIs, while HIP uses a single API.
 The two CUDA APIs generally provide similar functionality and are mostly interchangeable.
-However, the CUDA driver API enables fine-grained control over the kernel-level initialization, contexts, and module management, while the runtime API automatically manages contexts and modules.
-The driver API is suitable for applications that need tight integration with other systems, or require advanced control over GPU resources.
+However, the CUDA driver API provides fine-grained control over kernel-level initialization, contexts, and module management, while the runtime API automatically manages contexts and modules.
+The driver API is suitable for applications that require tight integration with other systems or advanced control over GPU resources.

 * Driver API calls begin with the prefix ``cu``, while runtime API calls begin with the prefix ``cuda``.
 For example, the driver API contains